-The school day starts at 8.40am when children can begin to come into school.
-Registers are taken by 8.50am and your child will receive a late mark 'L' if they are not in by that time.
-Children arriving after 8.50am are required to come in to school via the school office if accompanied by a parent or carer, the parent/carer will sign them into our 'Late Book' and provide a reason for their lateness which is recorded.
-The school may send home 'late notes' in order to keep parents and carers informed.
-From time to time the Child and Family Support Worker, Headteacher or Deputy Headteacher will undertake a 'Late Gate' check, greeting late arrivals at the main entrance to the school.
+- The school day starts at the time the gates open as above when children can begin to come into school - Registers are taken at 10 minutes after entry time and your child will receive a late mark 'L' if they are not in by that time - Children arriving more than 10 minutes after entry time are required to come into school via the school office.
+If accompanied by a parent/carer they must sign them into our electronic' Late Book' and provide a reason for their lateness which is recorded - At 9.30 am the registers will be closed.
+In accordance with the Regulations, if your child arrives after that time, they will receive a mark that shows them to be on site 'U', but this will not count as a present mark and it will mean they have an unauthorised absence - The school may contact parents/carers regarding lateness - From time to time a member of school staff will undertake a 'Late Gate' check, greeting late arrivals at the main entrance to the school

-At 9.20am the registers will be closed.
-If your child has a persistent late record you will be asked to meet with the School Welfare Officer and/or Child and Family Support Worker, but you can approach us at any time if you are having problems getting your child to school on time.
+Unauthorised lateness could result in the school referring to the Local Authority for sanctions and/or legal proceedings.
+If your child has a persistent late record, you will be asked to meet with the attendance officer and a member of the school Senior Leadership Team, but you can approach us at any time if you are having difficulties getting your child to school on time.
 We expect parents and staff to encourage good punctuality by being good role models to our children and celebrate good class and individual punctuality.